Fate - and our destiny

 The missing factor

 Equally important is that we are spiritual beings having a material existence temporarily.
 We are not expected to do anything while we are in this dimension because we are spiritual beings.
-Yes, we have to do whatever it takes to keep ourselves comfortable, our bodies healthy, make sure we have good shelter and all of those basic aspects of life that make it acceptable.
+Yes, because of the way this dimension has been projected, we have to do whatever it takes to keep ourselves comfortable, our bodies healthy, make sure we have good shelter and all of those basic aspects of life that make it acceptable.
 But beyond that, our only other actions are to do with loving ourselves and other souls and doing whatever it takes to demonstrate that love.
 Following this philosophy can make life a great deal simpler.
-That elusive happiness that everyone seems to be seeking would just be a fact of life and not something we have to pursue.
+That elusive happiness that everyone seems to be seeking could just be a fact of life and not something we have to pursue.

 In our current philosophy of trying to 'make' things happen in our lives at whatever level, we tend to overlook our spiritual Selves and concentrate on the material self.
 Before we enter this dimension, we have already decided what we wish to learn and the general path we will take to achieve this learning.
 We have worked with those who are more spiritually evolved than ourselves to establish our goals, and we have agreed with others how they will help us do that by being in this dimension with us and interacting with us, as we have agreed also to help them in their development.
 This can be achieved by being helpful to one another or by being difficult with one another; whatever it takes to learn the lessons is provided for us.
 People who are having difficulty with family relationships often say, "Well, you can't choose your family" when, in fact, that's exactly what we do so that we get the best opportunity to learn the lessons we need.